Future Flight phase II delay

 Covering how a new and novel integrated aviation system should be regulated to ensure safety, this event will cover what regulations and standards need to be in place to ensure the safety of new aircraft in built environments and near airports, the fuels used and the charging of aircraft, how any modelling mirrors reality and how the new aircraft fly and ‘see’ round corners (and out of visual line of sight).

-A huge variety of sector expertise is needed for this challenge: if you are interested in attending any of the online events, click on the links at the top of this article to register.
+A huge variety of sector expertise is needed for this challenge: if you are interested in attending any of the online events, click on the links above to register.

-To find out more about the Future Flight Challenge, watch the Challenge Director’s video below, and visit our Future Flight page.
+To find out more about the Future Flight Challenge, watch the two videos below.
+You can also visit our Future Flight page.